Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 | Norway, Switzerland, United Kingdom | Separate path | These countries are outside the EU, even though they participate in European vehicle-regulation frameworks.
 Do not assume EU approval equals local use. |

-The most useful summary is simple: Netherlands first, broader Europe later if regulators approve it.
+The most useful summary is now: Netherlands first, Lithuania second, broader Europe only when regulators approve or recognize the system.

 What RDW Actually Approved